Reflector Oven Rock Climbing

 From the summit and the Summit Crag, you head down about 500 yards till you reach the PATC Crag (the blue-striped trail here winds among the rock corridors).
 Once you are past the granite maze on top the PATC Crag, you head downhill 300 yards to the triple-trunk tree and the turn off to the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Reflector Oven:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Reflector Oven:

 Featured Route For Reflector Oven

 Tourniquet 5.10d 6b+ 21 VII+ 21 E3 5b

 After clipping the first bolt, and doing the bouldery start of "Combat Medic" head up through the scary hollow flakes.
 Then build a nest of small gear before traversing into "Report to Sickbay".
 Skip the anchors and lay back the world class hands crack to the seldom clipped second anchor at about 100ft.
 Watch out for the pump!
 Note - This route takes around a week to dry out and was cleaned in November 2016.
 Can not confirm a 60m rope w...[more]
 Browse More Classics in VA

 BETA PHOTO: We built this small cairn to mark the otherwise ba...